internetisgone/discord-llm-bot/README.md

 #### shorthand command
 `%[prompt]`<br>
-use the default model gpt-4o
+talk to the default model gemini-2.5-pro

 ## setup and run
 - create a venv and install requirements